nhandelman1/nhandelman1.github.io/experience.md

 Full and Part Time Intern under [Dr. Michael Tiano](https://www.fqscapital.com/bio/michael-tiano_copy){:target="_blank"}

 * FQS is a hedge fund that invests in other hedge funds, so we receive pitch decks, factsheets and other documents from funds and other sources.
 As we receive these documents, I update our system, perform a statistical evaluation on promising candidates and report any that meet certain requirements.
-* My last project was a Python REST API for connecting to financial data providers such as Alpha Vantage.
+* My last project was a Python program for connecting to financial data providers, such as Alpha Vantage, through REST APIs.
 * For invested funds, the analysts each use Excel to report risk metrics.
 I completed a fully testable Mathematica application to replace the existing Excel risk monitors.
 * I build other Mathematica applications as requested by Dr. Tiano.